 Mammilloydia candida is a slow-growing, clustering species that reproduces easily by cutting.

-The cacti is surprisingly easy to grow and this book offers everything you need to know at a glance in one handy and superbly illustrated practical guide; as well as a directory of 50 recommended varieties there is expert advice on planting, cultivation and care.
+The cacti are surprisingly easy to grow and this book offers everything you need to know at a glance in one handy and superbly illustrated practical guide.

 Cactus that have evolved to have hair demand better drainage than most cactus species.
 Add a measure of perlite to the standard cactus mix of three parts potting soil and one part sharp sand.
 An alternative cactus mix includes one part peat moss, one part sand, and one part perlite.